openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 ********************************

-To publish all new and changed units in a section, click the publish icon in the box for the section:
+To publish all new and changed units in a section, click the publish icon in the box for the section.

 .. image:: ../../../shared/building_and_running_chapters/Images/outline-publish-icon-section.png
  :alt: Publishing icon for a section